Header Banner

-How To: Turn Off MacBook Pro Screen with the Lid Open and Using an External Monitor
+How to Turn Off MacBook Pro Screen with the Lid Open and Using an External Monitor

 This is a working solution for those using an external monitor on their MacBook Pro's running Yosemite.
 The previous terminal commands for Mavericks no longer works on Yosemite, so this how to do it.